aidanwhiteley/books/README.md

 container is restarted.
 See the src/main/resources/mongo-docker directory for Docker build of the data tier.
 ## Docker compose
 There is a docker-compose.yml file in the root of this application.
-This starts Docker containers for the above three tier of the overall application.
+This starts Docker containers for all the above tiers of the overall application.
 ### .env file
 The docker-compose file expects there to be a .env file in teh same directory to define the environment variables expected by the various Docker images.